-... ranges from very specific to very general abilities, from proficiency in logical reasoning to the witty perception of remote resemblances, from the capacity to decompose a whole into parts to the capability to assemble random words or things so as to make them well-fitting parts of a whole, from the ability to explain how a situation may have come about to the ability to foretell how a process will likely eventuate, from a proficiency in discerning uniformities and similarities to a proficiency in noting dissimilarities and uniquenesses, from a facility in justifying beliefs through persuasive reasons to a facility in generating ideas and developing concepts, from the capacity to solve problems to the capacity to circumvent them or forestall their emergence, from the ability to evaluate to the ability to re-enact - the list is endless because it consists in nothing less than an inventory of the intellectual powers of mankind Coles and Robinson (1991:12).
+... ranges from very specific to very general abilities, from proficiency in logical reasoning to the witty perception of remote resemblances, from the capacity to decompose a whole into parts to the capability to assemble random words or things so as to make them well-fitting parts of a whole, from the ability to explain how a situation may have come about to the ability to foretell how a process will likely eventuate, from a proficiency in discerning uniformities and similarities to a proficiency in noting dissimilarities and uniquenesses, from a facility in justifying beliefs through persuasive reasons to a facility in generating ideas and developing concepts, from the capacity to solve problems to the capacity to re-enact - the list is endless because it consists in nothing less than an inventory of the intellectual powers of mankind Coles and Robinson (1991:12).